dzhenko/FunBookMobile/README.md

 **FunBookMobile** is a open-source iOS mobile application.

 FunBookMobile is a simple application, used to create, share, comment, like, and view funny stuff like jokes, links and images.
 All users can view content.
-Registered users can create content, comment, like(dislike), view details and search by tags/categories or text.
+Registered users can create content, comment, like(dislike) and view details.

 **RESTful mobile application powered by:**
 - [ASP.NET WebAPI](http://www.asp.net/web-api) - Repository Pattern + Unit of work